Panasonic TZ90 Comparison Review

 The Panasonic Lumix DC-TZ90 (called Panasonic ZS70 in some regions) is a fixed lens compact camera that was announced in April 2017 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 20.2 megapixel.

-The Panasonic TZ90 has a Camera Elo of 2161.
-This rating puts the TZ90 among the top 50 percent of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the TZ90 falls among the top 10 percent.
-Based on its within category standings, the camera earns a 4-star performance rating.
+Is the Panasonic TZ90 a good camera?
+The TZ90 has a Camera Elo of 2292.
+This rating puts the TZ90 among the top 20 percent of all superzoom compact cameras.
+In terms of its sensor size category (small sensor cameras), the TZ90 ranks among the top 10 percent.
+Based on its within category standings, the camera earns a 5-star performance rating.

 |Fixed lens compact camera|

 |ISO 80 - 3 200 (80 - 6 400)|

 |380 shots per battery charge|

 |112 x 67 x 41 mm, 322 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.